-- The chart above compares the S&P 500 to the 10 year yield. - The relationship between stocks and bonds is the visualization of the "risk/reward" trade off. - When investors are exceedingly bullish money flows out of "safe" assets, i.e. bonds, into "risk" assets, i.e. stocks. - What the chart shows is that when the ratio between stocks and bonds elevates sharply, this tends to mark peaks of markets and ensuing corrections in stock prices,

-- While the recent spike of the ratio has resulted in a correction just yet, it doesn't mean it won't. - Pay attention, all of the market indicators currently suggests risk outweighs rewards and patience will likely be rewarded with a better opportunity to add exposure. - As with the Monthly and Quarterly charts above, this is a "warning" sign to pay attention and manage risk accordingly.
+- The chart above compares the S&P 500 to the 10-2 year yield spread. - The relationship between stocks and bonds is the visualization of the "risk/reward" trade off. - When investors are exceedingly bullish, money flows out of "safe" assets, i.e. bonds, into "risk" assets, i.e. stocks. - What the chart shows is that when the yield-spread reverses, which is normally coincident with the onset of a recession, such tends to mark peaks of markets and ensuing corrections in stock prices. - While the recent spike of the ratio has not resulted in a correction just yet, it doesn't mean it won't. - Pay attention, all of the market indicators currently suggest risk outweighs rewards and patience will likely be rewarded with a better opportunity to add exposure. - As with the Monthly and Quarterly charts above, this is a "warning" sign to pay attention and manage risk accordingly.
 It does NOT mean sell everything and go to cash.
 Currently the Daily and Weekly charts suggest the bullish trend is intact, so we remain invested, but hedged.